 Most moving companies will provide potential customers with an estimate of how much the move will cost.
 These estimates can be either “binding” or “non-binding,” and knowing which one your moving company offers is one of the cross-country mover questions you should always ask.

 Binding estimates are those that guarantee your move’s total cost.
-Binding estimates typically have limits on how much your final moving cost can exceed the estimate the company provided.
+Binding estimates typically have limits on how much your final moving cost can exceed the company’s estimate.
 Some binding estimates guarantee the quoted amount will be the final amount billed, with no additional costs.

 Non-binding estimates are essentially best guesses and can increase once your move’s final total weight has been calculated.
 Non-binding estimates do not always include additional, hidden charges that you may be expected to cover.